-The Board may establish standing committees subject to prior approval of the City Council. a.
+The Board may establish standing committees subject to prior approval of the City Council.
 A request to create a standing committee must include:

-i.
-The staffing costs for the committee; and
+- 1. The staffing costs for the committee; and - 2.

-ii.
 The costs of complying with meeting noticing requirements.